anchore/anchore-charts/stable/enterprise/README.md

 For the latest updates and features in Anchore Enterprise, see the official [Release Notes](https://docs.anchore.com/current/docs/releasenotes/).

-- **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention.
+- **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention, such as updates to your values file or data migrations.
-- **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a modification that may require adjustments to your values file.
+- **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
+- **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

-### v0.1.x
+### v0.x.x

 - This is a pre-release version of the Anchore Enterprise Helm chart and is not recommended for production deployments.